 Hank’s year culminated in Los Angeles as he was named “Dog of the Year” at the nationally-televised World Dog Awards.

 Spring Training is finally upon us!

-Are you headed to sunny, Phoenix, Arizona to see the Crew in Spring Training later this month or in March?
-Show us your favorite photo and you could be of three people chosen to win a Brewers prize package!
+Are you headed to sunny, Phoenix, Arizona to see the Crew in Spring Training?
+Show us your favorite photo and you could be chosen to win a Brewers prize package!

 Create an original photo from Spring Training in Phoenix, Arizona.
-Then, tweet your photo to @Bernie_Brewer on Twitter and/or post it to Instagram using hashtag #CACTUSCREW for your chance to win!
-For more information and official rules, click here.
+Then, tweet your photo to us on Twitter and/or post it to Instagram using hashtag #CACTUSCREW for your chance to win!

 You’ll also want to make sure you follow the #CactusCrew hashtag for Spring Training news, updates and chatter!